 Consolidated research and development expenses include all costs related to the development of new technologies and products and the enhancement of existing products, including the costs of organizing clinical trials and of obtaining patents and regulatory approvals.
-The Company does not capitalize any of its research and development expenses, except for the expenses relating to the production of machines to be used in clinical trials and that have alternative future uses as equipment or components for future research projects.
+We do not capitalize any of our research and development expenses, except for the expenses relating to the production of machines to be used in clinical trials and that have alternative future uses as equipment or components for future research projects.

-Consolidated research and development expenses, as described above, amounted to $\{0.1.8 \text{ million}, \{0.1.5 \text{ million}\}$ and $\{0.1.5 \text{ million}\}$ in 2005, 2004 and 2003, respectively, representing approximately 9%, 7% and 17% of total revenues in 2005, 2004 and 2003, respectively.
-The increase in research and development in 2005 compared to 2004 was primarily due to an increase in HIFU and ESWL development activities and the launch of new clinical studies to maintain the Company's leadership in HIFU for prostate cancer.
-Beginning 2006, management expects the budget for research and development expenses to increase to approximately 10% of total revenues, in line with its strategy to launch new clinical studies, thus strengthening its clinical credibility, to focus its efforts on getting regulatory approvals and reimbursement in key countries and to fund projects to expand the use of HIFU beyond the treatment of prostate cancer.
-Because the Company is likely to book a non-cash charge as an operating expense (specifically, a clinical trial expense) for warrants that would vest when HealthTronics achieves a milestone in the FDA approval process for the Ablatherm, R&D expenses could be affected in the future by the vesting of the HealthTronics warrants.
+Consolidated research and development expenses, as described above, amounted to $\[\in \]$ 2.4 million, $\[\in \]$ 1.8 million and $\[\in \]$ 1.5 million in 2006, 2005 and 2004, respectively, representing approximately 12%, 9%, and 7% of total revenues in 2006, 2005 and 2004, respectively.
+The increase in research and development in 2006 compared to 2005 was primarily due to an increase in HIFU and ESWL development activities, the development of a newly designed lithotripter and the launch of new clinical studies to maintain our leadership in HIFU for prostate cancer.
+Beginning 2007, management expects the budget for research and development expenses in Europe (excluding the conduct of FDA clinical trials in the United States) to level off at approximately 11% of total revenues, which allows us to maintain our strategy to launch new clinical studies (thus strengthening our clinical credibility) to focus our efforts on getting regulatory approvals and reimbursement in key countries and to fund projects to expand the use of HIFU beyond the treatment of prostate cancer.
+As a result of the termination of our collaboration with HealthTronics, the warrants granted to Healthtronics and linked to certain milestones in the FDA approval process will be canceled.

-Selling and marketing expenses amounted to \in 3.8 million in 2005, \in 3.4 million in 2004 and \in 4.2 million in 2003.
-The increase of 10% from 2004 to 2005 was primarily due to the Company's focus on Ablatherm-HIFU marketing.
-Management expects marketing expenses to grow in line with its efforts to increase awareness and educate patients and physicians on the availability of the Ablatherm-HIFU technology for treating localized prostate cancer.
+Selling and marketing expenses amounted to \le 4.6 million in 2006, \le 3.8 million in 2005 and \le 3.4 million in 2004.
+The increase of 23% from 2005 to 2006 was primarily due to an increase in marketing expenses, in line with efforts to increase awareness and educate patients and physicians on the availability of the Ablatherm-HIFU technology for treating localized prostate cancer.
+Management expects those marketing and sales efforts to increase in the future to consolidate the Ablatherm-HIFU technology's status as a standard of care for prostate cancer in Europe.

+In 2006, we recorded 0.3 million of non-recurring operating expenses, including 0.2 million of employee termination expenses and 0.1 million of capital increase expenses.
 In 2005, the Company did not record any non-recurring operating expense.
-In 2004, the Company recorded a non-recurring operating expense of €0.3 million reflecting mainly the costs associated with the reduction of headcount initiated in 2003.
-In 2003, the Company recorded a non-recurring operating expense of €2.1 million reflecting mainly the costs associated with the reduction of headcount at the Company's two French operating divisions.
+In 2004, we recorded a non-recurring operating expense of 0.3 million reflecting mainly the costs associated with a reduction of headcount initiated in 2003.
 See Note 18 of the Notes to the Consolidated Financial Statements.